scottbarnesg/scottbarnesg/README.md

 Here's a few examples of the work I've done professionally:

-- Lead the design and development of a novel geosptatial analysis system, STIRE (Space-Time Intelligence & Reasoning Engine), from the idea phase to production.
+- Technical lead for Black Cape's STIRE (Space-Time Intelligence & Reasoning Engine) capability, a highly performant geosptatial search and analysis system.
+Lead the project from the idea phase to production.
-  - STIRE leverages spacetimehashing and machine learning to automate frequently encountered geospatial analysis tasks that have traditionally required human review.
+  - STIRE leverages geospatial/temporal encoding and machine learning techniques to automate frequently encountered geospatial analysis tasks that have traditionally required human review.
   - STIRE provides advanced geospatial analytics for [Black Cape's Rubicon offering](https://blackcape.io/products/rubicon)

 - Develop full stack, application, and system software for a robust Positioning, Navigation, & Timing (PNT) system.